 National Poetry Day is an annual celebration that inspires people throughout the UK to enjoy, discover and share poems.
 Everyone is invited to join in.
-National Poetry Day will take place on Thursday 4th October 2018 and this year’s theme is “Change”.
+National Poetry Day will take place October 2019 and the year’s theme is “Truth”.

 Go to the NPD website to get details of how to join in, posters, bookmarks, and if you’re celebrating in school, take a look at their Toolkit for Schools for inspiration.

 Make sure you use #NationalPoetryDay on Twitter and Websites!

 National Poetry Day Ambassadors are a crack corps of inspiring poets who take poetry to new and young audiences – in schools, in bookshops, in libraries, in public squares – all year round.